 An introduction to gospel values and beginnings of faith

 Overview of RCIA Program

 Every effort is made to assure that new members feel at home and welcome.
-The parish community is continually renewed when new members join us.
-The enthusiasm of those seeking to become Catholic is contagious and we are always grateful for their witness as we journey together on the path that Jesus set before us.
-During the Catechumenate the unbaptized (Catechumen) and baptized uncatechized (Candidate) participate in Catechesis where various topics on Catholicism are studied as theres pertain to the scripture readings for that Sunday.
+The parish community is continually renewed when new members join the parish community.
+The enthusiasm of those seeking to become Catholic is contagious and we are grateful for their witness as we journey together on the path that Jesus set before us.
+During the Catechumenate the unbaptized (Catechumen) and baptized uncatechized (Candidate) participate in Catechesis where various topics on Catholicism are studied and scripture readings for that Sunday.
 The RCIA process at Sts.
-Simon and Jude Church is an on-going process which consists of four stages:
+Simon & Jude Catholic Church is an on-going process which consists of four stages:

 - Pre-Catechumenate (Inquiry)

 Time Period: as long as needed – there is no set time for completion

 Individuals learn about God and the basics of the Catholic faith.
 They will have experienced the first beginnings of conversion before taking the next step.